Miami Hurricanes baseball: Early years (1940-1962)

 Baseball took a six-year hiatus on the Coral Gables campus until former football standout Eddie Dunn revived the program in 1946.
 Dunn led the Hurricanes to several winning seasons before leaving the program in 1954.

 The relative stability the new program enjoyed under Dunn was followed by several years of coaching upheaval.
 The Hurricanes would see 4 different coaches in the next 8 seasons.
 The first of these coaches was Perry Moss, who came to Coral Gables in 1955.
 Moss led the team to a respectable record of 15–7 in his only season at the university.
 After leaving Miami, Moss would gain notoriety as a football coach in the NFL, CFL, AFL and the now defunct WFL and USFL.

 Moss was succeeded as head coach by MLB superstar Jimmie Foxx.
 Foxx was inducted into the Professional Baseball Hall of Fame in 1951 after a stellar career that included stops with the Athletics, Red Sox, Cubs and Phillies.
-His success as a player, however, didn't translate to wins for the Hurricane ballclub.
+His success as a player, however, did not translate to wins for the Hurricane ballclub.
 Foxx coached two seasons at Miami compiling a record of 20–20.

 In 1958, Whitey Campbell became the first former Hurricane player to assume the role of head coach.
 Campbell lettered in football, baseball and basketball as a student at the University of Miami in the 1940s.
 With the exception of the 1959 season, in which former coach and athletic director Jack Harding led the team, Campbell was the skipper of the Hurricanes through the spring of 1962.
 Campbell's teams never had a losing season in his four years as coach.